James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 #### [Youtube Viral Video Machine Learning Analysis](https://github.com/gdemos01/yttresearch-machine-learning-algorithms-analysis)

 Refer to this [document](https://github.com/gdemos01/yttresearch-machine-learning-algorithms-analysis/blob/master/Documentation/Thesis.pdf) for details in data collection and machine learning methods.

+Usage:

+You can decide whether to copy a video or not when it is posted for only a few days.

 Dataset creation: